About NET Test

 - Make adequate use of the study materials collected by you.
 Go through all the study books thoroughly and solve as many practice problems as you can.

-- If possible, form a study group with others who are preparing for NET.
+- If possible, form a study group with others who are preparing for the test.
 You will learn a lot from each other’s expertise in the content being tested.